 For more than 13 years of its existence, the conference has hosted more than 7000 attendees and 1800 presenters, among which are prominent cross-curricular creators, scholars, activists, and organizations.

-It has served as a beacon, shining the light of inspiration to all socially engaged artists, students, professional writers, even the ones working in an essay writing service, (people whose job is writing essays for money) community members, and many other people who devote themselves to art.
+It has served as a beacon, shining the light of inspiration to all socially engaged artists, students, professional writers, even the ones working in an essay writer service, community members, and many other people who devote themselves to art.
 Being completely free, it is a great opportunity to exchange knowledge and discuss societal issues.

 Jen Delos Reyes